 Sure, it doesn’t include mozzarella which is a staple in a caprese salad, but it really doesn’t need it.
 Without the cheese it’s lighter and still packs the full power of the caprese salad taste.
 You’re honestly not going to miss it.

 I use Roasted Cherry Tomatoes because roasting packs a punch.
-After roasting the tomato taste is just so much bigger.
-(You can of course use raw tomatoes to save time.)
+You can of course use raw tomatoes to save time.
 I like to roast a full container of cherry tomatoes in advance and use them in a variety of ways throughout the week.
 I add them to scrambled eggs, toss them in pasta, and cook them in this frittata.

 Potatoes and onions create a sort of “crust” on the bottom of this frittata.
 Plus the potatoes help make any frittata and breakfast casserole more filling so I’m always a fan.

 A drizzle of balsamic vinegar on top of each slice completes this caprese inspired frittata.
 Boy, does that make a difference!